Collared Peccary (Tayassu tajacu)Spanish Name: Saino

 Biology and Natural History

 In general, peccaries are not picky foragers.
 Peccaries eat a variety of roots, tubers, bulbs, fruits, palm nuts, and rhizomes; in agricultural areas they may also eat crops.
 In the rainy season, they tend to eat more leafy foliage.
-In Costa Rica they also eat insects and small vertebrates.

 Central American peccaries weigh about 19.3 kg, smaller than North American peccaries.
 In Arizona, adults are (approximately) 14 to 27 kg and 46 to 56 cm tall at the shoulder and 89 to 97 cm long.